2106 BUSINESS EXPENSES

 NET OPERATING LOSS

 Beginning with losses incurred in 2017, a net operating loss may be carried forward for 5 years.
-For losses incurred in tax years 2017, 2018, 2019, 2020 and 2021, only 50% of the carried forward loss may be deducted in each subsequent year.
+Losses incurred in tax years 2017 through 2021 are subject to a 50% phase-in limitation.
+The amount of net operating loss carry forward that may be utilized is limited to the lesser of 50% of the carried forward loss or 50% of that year’s income.
 For pre-2017 losses see Special Notes For Tax Years 2015 and Prior.

 S-Corp distributive shares that do not represent wages are generally not taxable and should not be reported on Form 37.